vapor/docs/docs/install/linux.md

 ## Next

-Now that you have installed Swift and Vapor Toolbox, create your first app in [Getting Started &rarr; Hello, world](../getting-started/hello-world.md).
+Now that you have installed Swift and the Vapor Toolbox, create your first app in [Getting Started &rarr; Hello, world](../getting-started/hello-world.md).